alisw/alibuild/docs/user.markdown

 will try very hard to reuse as many system packages as possible (always checking they are actually compatible with the one used in the recipe).

-## Monitoring builds with Riemann

-aliBuild comes with support for pushing every single line produced by the output to a [Riemann](http://riemann.io) instance.
-This can be enabled by setting the two environment variables:

-- `RIEMANN_HOST`: the hostname Riemann server you want to push your data to, defaults to `localhost`.
-- `RIEMANN_PORT`: the port the Riemann server is listening at, defaults to 5555.

 ## Cleaning up the build area (new in 1.1.0)

 Whenever you build using a different recipe or set of sources, alibuild